Ann Cary Randolph Morris: Scandal

-Marriage
+Marriage and later life

-Ann was living in a boarding house in New York in October 1808 when she received a visit from Gouverneur Morris, whom she had first met when he visited Tuckahoe Plantation around 1788.
-After corresponding for awhile, she accepted a position as his housekeeper.
-Morris was a senator for New York, a delegate to both the Continental Congress and the Constitutional Convention, and an ambassador to France under President Washington.
-In April 1809, she went to work and live in New York at his residence, Morrisania.
-As a surprise to Morrisania guests, they were married on Christmas Day in 1809, with Ann’s plain, worn housekeeping dress serving as her wedding gown.
+Ann was living in a boarding house in New York in October 1808 when she received a visit from Gouverneur Morris, whom she met when he visited Tuckahoe Plantation around 1788.
+Morris was a senator for New York, a delegate to both the Continental Congress and the Constitutional Convention, and an U.S. ambassador to France under President Washington.
+In April 1809, she accepted a position as his housekeeper and went to work and live in New York at his residence, Morrisania.
+As a surprise to Morrisania guests, they were married on Christmas Day in 1809, with Ann's plain, worn housekeeping dress serving as her wedding gown.
 Kirschke states, "Her wedding dress was a statement that they both very much enjoyed, Nancy [Ann] because it showed her gratitude for his past kindness and Morris likely because of the element of surprise for the guests."

-Ann’s marriage to a prestigious figure allowed her to move on from her dismal years and regain social prominence.
+Ann's marriage to a prestigious figure allowed her to regain social prominence.
 From June to September in 1810, the newlywed couple traveled to inspect the land for the Erie Canal.
 In December 1811, they were guests at the White House, where they met with President James Madison and First Lady Dolley Madison and socialized with political and diplomatic figures.
 In 1815, Ann recommended Samuel Larned as consul at Gibraltar in a letter to President Madison.
 Larned went on to have a 23-year career in diplomatic service.